 Finland at the Olympics

-Finland also hosted the 1952 Summer Olympics in Helsinki where they also managed a respectable 8th place overall finish with a total of 69 participating countries.
-Finland is also one of the most consistent powerhouses in the Summer Games winning at least one gold medal since their debut except in 2004 and 2012.
+Finland also hosted the 1952 Summer Olympics in Helsinki where they also managed a respectable 8th place overall finish out of a total of 69 participating countries.

 For the Winter Games, the story is not that different for Finland.
-They are still one of the forces to be reckoned with winning Olympic medals since their debut in 1924 which was held in Chamonix, France where they ranked 2nd overall in a total of 16 participating nations.
+They are still one of the forces to be reckoned with, winning Olympic medals since their debut in 1924 where they ranked 2nd overall in a total of 16 participating nations.
 Finnish speed skated Clas Thunberg took a total of three gold medals and fellow speed skater Julius Skutnabb won another one.
-Thunberg and Skutnabb won one silver and another bronze each.
 In their Winter Games debut, Finland won a total of 11 Olympic medals.
 That set the trend for the following Winter Games where they have consistently ranked one of the top teams in every single meeting.

 - Finland have hosted the summer Olympic Games once, in Helsinki 1952.
 They were also scheduled to host the Olympics in 1940 when Tokyo pulled out, however the Games were canceled altogether after the outbreak of WW2.